lennycode/YMME/README.md

   -A light API endpoint to serve JSON

       http://??.com/vehendpoint.php?mode=makes&year=2013   - Fetches all makes for 2013 (See the API for more)

+ This was distilled from a larger project so paths, configuration, etc in the above must be modified.

  Also, there is an Android app to view this data.
 The app uses Retrofit, EventBus, RecyclerView and Fragments.